 top of page

-amyrozelmartin@gmail.com | 07947 633 686
+Amy Campbell | Creative Producer | amyrozelmartin@gmail.com | 07947 633 686

 PRESS RELEASE | *FOR IMMEDIATE RELEASE*

-‘Growing Up Green' is a Children and Family Arts Festival that celebrates action on climate change as part of The Great Big Green Week 24 September -2 October 2022.
+‘Growing Up Green' is a Children and Family Arts Festival that celebrates action on climate change as part of The Great Big Green Week 10-18th June 2023 brought together online at www.growingup.green

-Growing Up Green includes over 30 high quality workshops, performances and events, using arts and culture as a powerful tool to inspire young audiences to imagine themselves and their families as important protagonists to take action on the climate and ecological crisis.
-The full programme is available at www.growingup.green
+Growing Up Green uses the arts as a powerful tool to inspire young audiences to imagine themselves and their families as important protagonists to take action on the climate and ecological crisis.
+Now in its third year, the festival has already engaged over 5000 children and families from Birmingham and the Black Country.

-Quotes from organisers
+Quotes from organisers:

 "We’re committed to improving access to and understanding of the natural world for all ages across the city.
 For over ten years ecobirmingham have provided opportunities for people across Birmingham to explore environmental issues in fun and creative ways.
 Through Growing Up Green Festival we’re looking forward to helping locals discover organisations across Northfield that are helping the city become greener and healthier."